-As with most of our clothing related guides, we look for brands that prioritize more sustainable materials (natural materials are more important than ever when it comes to underwear), ethical treatment of people along their supply chain and a number of other criteria.
+As with most of our clothing-related guides, we look for brands that prioritize more sustainable materials (natural materials are more important than ever when it comes to underwear), ethical treatment of people along their supply chain, and a number of other criteria.
+Read more about why this is important and how we found these brands at the end of this article.

-In this article, we’re sticking to the bare basics but if you’re looking for something a little sexier (but no less ethical), take a peek at our list of sustainable lingerie.
+In this guide, we’re sticking to the bare basics but if you’re looking for something a little sexier (but no less ethical), take a peek at our list of sustainable lingerie.
+And if organic is your thing, we’ve also written a guide on organic & non-toxic underwear.

-The Very Good Bra offers ethically made underwear (made by suppliers that are independently audited and WRAP, SMETA or BSCI certified) that can be fully composted at the end of life.
+The Very Good Bra offers ethically made and compostable underwear (made by suppliers that are independently audited and WRAP, SMETA or BSCI certified) that can be fully composted at the end of life.
+We’ve tested their underwear and it’s beautifully soft and ultra comfortable.
 The Very Good Bra is one of our top rated brands.

 Paka offers underwear for both men and women that is made predominantly from fully traceable alpaca wool.
 They prioritize ethical sourcing, fair labor, and a strong focus on improving the conditions for the Peruvian communities where they operate.
-Paka has been comprehensively rated by us on their sustainability credentials – find the full rating here.
+Paka has been comprehensively rated by us on their sustainability credentials – see the full rating.

 Index: Eco-friendly Underwear Brands